endurance21/GSOC-20-WrapUp/index.md

 Perks of having native ESM -->

- * More cleaner way to write modules ( export/import keywords instead of require())
+ * More cleaner way to write modules ( export/import keywords instead of require()).
- * Named exports has always been great feature of ESM
+ * Named exports has always been great feature of ESM .
- * Modules can be loaded from a URL, which is not there in Commonjs  !
+ * Modules can be loaded from a URL, which is not there in Commonjs .

 [More on ESM Modules](https://nodejs.org/api/esm.html#esm_ecmascript_modules)